siavash79/PixelXpert/README.md

 <hr>

 ### **Compatibility:**
 This MOD is compatible with ROMs or firmware that are built based on fairly unmodified Android (AOSP) source code.
-This means stock firmware from "manufacturers" like Sony, Motorola, Nokia, Asus, Oneplus, Nothing are NOT supported.
-So far it was reported that this MOD is compatible with Pixel stock firmware and Pixel Experience (normal edition) with some small issues.
-Other custom ROMs with less modifications have some broken features, but most other custom ROMs are NOT supported at all.
-Do NOT ask us whether "can I install this on X ROM"!
-Installing this in any else ROM/firmware is under your supervision!
-Users asking or reporting from unsupported custom ROMs will get 0 response and may even result in warns.
+This means stock firmware from third party manufacturers like Sony, Motorola, Nokia, Asus, Oneplus, Nothing, etc. may not support all (or in some cases any) of the features of AOSPMods.
+The same concept applies to custom ROMs (like EvolutionX, Proton, LineageOS, AncientOS, etc).
+So far, it was reported that this MOD is compatible with Pixel stock firmware fully and with Pixel Experience (normal edition) with some small issues.

-"Each and every" Android in the world (from begining of Android 1 to now and in the future: Pixel, Samsung, Oneplus, etc - Custom ROMs: LOS, Evo, PE, etc) is based on AOSP.
-AOSP means: Android open source project.
-Every Android firmware is from the AOSP project.

-BUT: There's only one Android which is almost 100% matching AOSP original code.
-That's pixel firmware.
-Others have differences that developers or maintainers have made into them.
-Some have small differences, some have more.

-AOSPMods is based on "pure" AOSP. any changes in the rom may (or may not) break the compatiblity.
+AOSPMods is based on "pure" AOSP.
+Any changes in the ROM source code may (or may not) break the compatiblity.
 And thus, follow below to see which AOSPMods to use:

 - Android 12/12.1: [final version: v2.4.1](https://github.com/siavash79/AOSPMods/releases/tag/v2.4.1)
 - Android 13 stable (up until November 2022 firmware): [final version: v.2.4.1](https://github.com/siavash79/AOSPMods/releases/tag/v2.4.1)